Relic abundance of dark matter with coannihilation in non-standard cosmological scenarios: Relic density with coannihilation in non-standard cosmology

 where

-Here $H_{\rm nstd}$ is the Hubble rate in the non-standard cosmological scenarios which includes quintessence with kination phase and brane world cosmology.
+Here $H_{\rm nstd}$ is the Hubble rate in the non-standard cosmological scenarios which includes quintessence model with kination phase and brane world cosmology.
 We solve the Boltzmann equation (\ref{Boltzmann Equation}) by following the standard picture of the DM particle evolution \cite{Scherrer:1985zt}.
 DM particles are in thermal equilibrium at high temperature in the early universe.
 When the temperature decreases, the equilibrium number densities of the DM particles drops exponentially.
 In the end, the interaction rate becomes smaller than the expansion rate, then the DM particles decoupled from the equilibrium state and their number densities become almost constant from that freeze out point.
-Usually, the non-standard cosmic expansion rate is greater than the standard cosmic expansion rate prior to BBN, the DM particles decouple earlier.
-For example, in \cite{Salati:2002md}, the author analyzed the neutralino relic density in quintessence model with kination phase.
-From their result, we can clearly see that in quintessence model the DM particles decouple earlier and there are larger relic density in contrast with the standard cosmology.
+Usually, the non-standard cosmic expansion rate is greater than the standard cosmic expansion rate prior to BBN.
+It leads the DM particles decouple earlier than in the standard cosmology.

 While the Boltzmann equation (\ref{Boltzmann Equation}) can be computed numerically, it is still useful to obtain the analytic solution for Eq.(\ref{Boltzmann Equation}).
 We rewrite it in terms of $\delta = Y-Y_{\rm eq} $,